Austrian Grand Prix 2026

 How to Watch the Austrian Grand Prix

 In the UK, the Austrian Grand Prix is broadcast live on Sky Sports F1, with streaming available via Sky Go and NOW TV.
-The one-hour time difference means the race starts in the early afternoon UK time.
+As a non-highlighted race for Channel 4’s free-to-air agreement, highlights rather than live coverage are available on Channel 4.
+The race typically starts in the early-to-mid afternoon UK time, given Austria’s one-hour time advantage over BST.

 Previous Winners